 The Manfrotto MT055XPRO3 with Horizontal Column tripod has been my go to for 7 years now.
 It has put up with tons of wear and tear and has been worth every penny.
 I bought a heavier duty tripod which was very sturdy, but felt limiting for me as I like to move around quickly on set.
 This tripods is relatively light weight, travels well for on-location shoots, but sturdy enough for every day food photography.
 It also has an extender arm to enable overhead shooting.
 I personally like pistol grip ball heads for quick and easy adjustments.
 For those who like more precise adjustments, consider going for a geared head.
 I currently use a pan and tilt head with this tripod as I primarily use it for shooting my YouTube videos now.

 For travel, I use this lightweight travel tripod by Manfrotto, however this is more for recreational use and not for my food photography.

 I have 2 heavy duty c-stands that I use when I shoot overhead and for mounting lights.
 If you want to attach a camera you’ll need this adapter.
 If you have the Manfrotto Tripod, it will also be helpful to get this monopod head which attaches to the adapter and uses the same mounting plates as the Mantrotto tripod head listed above.
 More questions about the c-stand, I have a video about it.

 LAPTOP STAND AND TETHERING

-I use this Laptop Stand for shooting tethered.
+I use this Laptop Stand for shooting tethered with a laptpo.
 I also use an AC power adapter for my cameras so that I don’t have to worry about swapping batteries during long shoot days.
 I use Capture One Pro for tethering.
 They offer a 30 day free trial!
 Area 51 and Tether Tools have professional options for cables that connect your computer to your camera.

 STOP MOTION SOFTWARE